chemodun/X4-GateManageAPI/README.md

 ## Installation

-### For Modders

 You can download the latest version via Steam client - [Gate Manager](https://steamcommunity.com/sharedfiles/filedetails/?id=3588643062)
 Or you can do it via the Nexus Mods - [Gate Manager](https://www.nexusmods.com/x4foundations/mods/1856)

-### For Players

-Normally, you don't need to install this mod manually.
-It is used as a dependency by other mods that require gate or accelerator management functionality.
-But if you want to install it manually, you can use the links above to download the mod and follow the installation instructions provided there.

 ## Usage